Rule 1: Set Yourself Up for Success

-It is not uncommon to have increased soreness in your tissues and joints from the procedure.
+It is not uncommon to have short-term increased soreness in your tissues and joints from the procedure.
 Mild to moderate pain is acceptable for a few days, but severe pain is not.
 If your pain becomes severe, or you cannot manage your pain with the above recommendations, contact us.
 We recommend our in-house Physical Therapy treatment to provide gentle exercise and manual release.

 No chiropractic adjustments or traction in the first four weeks for spine patients.
 You want to minimize intradiscal pressure changes in the early stages of recovery.
 Cold laser, ultrasound, and electrical stimulation (TENS) are appropriate for pain management.
 You may wear a compressive brace for support during activity if it feels good, but don’t wear it when sedentary.
 Begin core stabilization exercises to minimize re-injury.